mahoney1/test/acl_trading.md

 3. Ensure Traders can only see the history of their own transactions instigated by them.
 4. Allow a Participant of type REG (Regulator) the authority to see the history of all historical transactions committed by Traders (as well as working with their own participant profile) - there are two rule subsets for this - 4a and 4b.

-It is important to note at this point that the namespace `org.acme.biznet` (our Commodity Trading business network) has no business network ACLS defined (just has system ones) and therefore access to resources inside that business network are implicity 'denied' by default.
+It is important to note at this point that the namespace `org.acme.trading` (our Commodity Trading business network) has no business network ACLS defined (just has system ones) and therefore access to resources inside that business network are implicity 'denied' by default.

 #### Rule 1a - Trader profile restriction rule